Push plates for Dual tension

 The size of the conform push plate is approximately 35 mm wide.

-The Frenulum can be small or more pronounced.
+The Frenulum can be small or pronounced.
 This area will get more pressure placed on it when using a standard plate resulting in pain and discomfort in this area.
-A relief notch in the push plate is needed to avoid this problem.
+A relief notch in needed to help avoid this problem.

 Guys that are tightly circumcised will find the tugging method easier to start with since it requires less slack skin to use.

-If you are having issues with the frenulum when using a push plate CONTACT ME.
+If you are having issues with the frenulum CONTACT ME.

 Caution!
 Being too aggressive can lead to injuries such as skin tears and bruising or possible other damaging injuries.
 I've had done this personally in the past from being too aggressive with my routines.
 Always use your own judgment on how you choose to restore.
 Pain is not part of restoring.
 The information on this web site is to show how I personally choose to restore and is not intended as instructions or medical advice on how everyone should restore.
 What you choose to do with this information you do at your own risk.